mcdwayne/csscms/README.md

 ## Modifying things globally?

 But what about the links in the menus and such that live outside the CSS?
 For that, there has been a solution for many, many years and it is called `sed` or `awk`.
-These tools are very well doucmented and can be seen in action in the `postcreator.sh` and `postdeleter.sh` tooling.
+These tools are very well documented and can be seen in action in the `postcreator.sh` and `postdeleter.sh` tooling.
 Theoretically you could build a command line to rule all of this, but, hey this is a proof of concept.

 ## Software Updates?